Judy (dog): HMS Grasshopper

 The island they arrived on turned out to be uninhabited with little food and no apparent water.
 After a camp had been set up ashore, White was sent back to the still floating Grasshopper to scavenge supplies.
 He boarded the vessel and descended below decks to search for any items that might be of use.
 Whilst there, he felt Judy in the darkness, pinned in her bed under a row of lockers.
-He constructed a raft out of materials on the Grasshopper and rowed the items, along with Judy, back to the island.
+He constructed a raft out of materials on Grasshopper and rowed the items, along with Judy, back to the island.
 The lack of water was becoming an issue, until Judy began to dig at a point on the waterline.
 It took a couple of minutes, but Judy managed to unearth a fresh-water spring and was credited with saving everyone's lives.
-During the first night, the magazine on the Grasshopper finally caught light and exploded, sinking the vessel.
+During the first night, the magazine on Grasshopper finally caught light and exploded, sinking the vessel.
 The survivors continued to camp on the beach for the following few days, with Judy protecting them from snakes.

-Five days after the Grasshopper was bombed, a tongkang arrived which took the survivors to Singkep Island, the largest of the Lingga Islands.
+Five days after Grasshopper was bombed, a tongkang arrived which took the survivors to Singkep Island, the largest of the Lingga Islands.
 There they left their wounded, and Judy along with the other survivors travelled two days later on a Chinese junk to Sumatra where it was hoped that a British force remained which could take them to Sri Lanka.
 Upon arrival, they took the vessel up a series of rivers until they narrowed so much that the junk could not pass.
 They then embarked on a 200 mi cross-country trek across the island in an attempt to reach Padang.
 During the journey through the jungle, Judy was attacked by a crocodile and suffered a cut to her shoulder.
 The survivors patched up the 6 in cut with their limited first aid supplies.
 She continued to warn them of approaching predators, and one crewman claimed she saved him from a Sumatran tiger.
 They emerged from the jungle at Sawahlunto, where they caught the train towards Padang.
 The group missed the last evacuation ship by nine days, with the Japanese due to arrive to take over the city at any moment.
-After the arrival of the Japanese, the survivors from the Grasshopper along with Judy, were taken into custody as prisoners of war on 18 March.
+After the arrival of the Japanese, the survivors from Grasshopper along with Judy, were taken into custody as prisoners of war on 18 March.